opportunity-zh/css-intro/README.md

 # devCo-css-intro

-Exercise to test and extend your CSS knowledge
+Exercises to test and extend your CSS knowledge